 Vizcaíno, junior associate Ignacio Alvarez Lapeira and lawyer Diego Carrera advised Rialto Capital Management in December 2016.
 The corporate tax case consisted the listing of Al Breck SOCIMI in the Spanish regulated alternative market.
-The asset value of the case was $140 million.

 Senior associate Alfonso López Muñoz, Vizcaíno and Lapeira are advising several clients in a $5 million deal.
 The team has filed several appeals on behalf of real estate clients in order to achieve a tax refund on the increase in value paid on the sale of real estate assets.